emilyantosch/shc_pr3_vl/databases/slides_2/main.typ

     CREATE OR REPLACE VIEW view [SELECT ...
 FROM ...];
   ```
   #memo[
-    While on first glance views might not seem all that powerful, they are one of the most used database objects, offering a wid variety of uses in application development.
+    While on first glance views might not seem all that powerful, they are one of the most used database objects, offering a wide variety of uses in application development.
 ]
 ]